Sam Smith’s Spotify Gamble: Did It Pay Off?

-As for Smith, his Billboard Hot 100 hit "Stay With Me" first became available on Spotify on July 12, with the full album arriving July 16 (it was streamed 256,000 times its first day), but he could win the long game.
-(Capitol would not comment.)
-Buoyed by strong reviews and growing radio play, "In the Lonely Hour" has sold 278,000 units in three weeks compared with 252,000 for "Ultraviolence."
-When individual tracks are factored - fans bought 2.5 million from "In the Lonely Hour" vs. 367,000 from "Ultraviolence" - Smith's edge is obvious, with track-equivalent albums of 533,000 to Del Rey's 289,000.
-And talk of Grammy nominations should carry Smith through the holidays and well into 2015.
+As for Smith, his Billboard Hot 100 hit “Stay With Me” first became available on Spotify on July 12, with the full album arriving July 16 (it was streamed 256,000 times its first day), but he could win the long game.
+(Capitol would not comment for this story.)
+Buoyed by strong reviews and growing radio play — not just for “Stay With Me” but also Disclosure’s “Latch,” on which Smith delivers the hook — “In the Lonely Hour” has sold 278,000 units in three weeks compared with 252,000 for “Ultraviolence.”
+When individual tracks are factored – fans bought 2.5 million from “In the Lonely Hour” vs. 367,000 from “Ultraviolence” — Smith’s edge is obvious, with track-equivalent albums of 533,000 to Del Rey’s 289,000.
+Finally, talk of Grammy nominations should carry Smith through the holidays and well into 2015.
 And with that: checkmate.